cabforum/servercert/docs/BR.md

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.

 **OCSP Responder**: An online server operated under the authority of the CA and connected to its Repository for processing Certificate status requests.
 See also, Online Certificate Status Protocol.

+**Onion Domain Name**: A Fully Qualified Domain Name ending with the RFC 7686 ".onion" Special-Use Domain Name.
+For example, `2gzyxa5ihm7nsggfxnu52rck2vv4rvmdlkiu3zzui5du4xyclen53wid.onion` is an Onion Domain Name, whereas `torproject.org` is not an Onion Domain Name.

 **Online Certificate Status Protocol**: An online Certificate-checking protocol that enables relying-party application software to determine the status of an identified Certificate.
 See also OCSP Responder.